hauntshadow/CS3535/h5_array/README.md

 Then, we put each segment duration at index 26, and extend the list to include the new segments' data that were just created.
 We then close the current song, increase the counter by 1, and repeat that whole process for each .h5 file in the list.
 Every 500th .h5 file parsed results in printing a statement saying that the number of files parsed is num_dome out of len(list).

-After the list is completed, we convert the list into a [Numpy] array, and dump that array into a file called 'filename' (the parameter passed in) using the dump function [3].
+After the list is completed, we convert the list into a [Numpy] array, and dump a pickle of that array into a file called 'filename' (the parameter passed in) using the dump function [3].
 We print the number of segments in the array, and return the array.

 There is also an open function that takes a filename as a parameter.
-This function calls the load function on the filename [3], and returns the [Numpy] array that the load function returns.
+This function calls the load function on the filename [4], and returns the [Numpy] array that the load function returns.

 ###References